Landlord-Tech/landlord-tech-landing-page/src/markdown/products-hero-3/products-hero-3.md

 ---
 title: products-hero-3
-heroHeading3: "Take The ESA Masterclass for Residential Real Estatee "
+heroHeading3: Take The ESA Masterclass for Residential Real Estate
 heroText3: OurPetPolicy offers training for all property managers and gives them the resources to stay compliant in accommodating for ESA's and Service Animals.